google/ads-api-report-fetcher/README.md

 Options specific for SqlAlchemy writer (*Python version only*):
 * `sqldb.connection-string` to specify where to write the data (see [more](https://docs.sqlalchemy.org/en/14/core/engines.html))
 * `sqldb.if-exists` - specify how to behave if the table already exists (see [more](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_sql.html))

+Options specific for Sheet writer (*Python version only*):
+* `sheet.spreadsheet-url` - optional URL of spreadsheet where data should be saved; if not provided a new spreadsheet will be created.
+* `sheet.share-with` - with whom the newly created spreadsheet should be shared.
+* `sheet.credentials-file` - path to service account used to write data.
+More at [gspread authentication](https://docs.gspread.org/en/v5.10.0/oauth2.html)
+* `sheet.is-append` - whether data in the sheet should be overwritten (default) or appended.

 ####  Query specific options